Avizc/avizc.github.io/_posts/2018-05-17-aboard-the-gi-train.md

 So I promise this isn't actually a post on ~~my love of~~ the Metro: it's a (bit imperfect) way to remember and understand how we go from the GObject-based C libraries to the language bindings such as GJS with GObject Introspection.
 Lets go back and start from the beginning again.

-## Metro Center, aka GObject-based C libraries
+## Beginning at Metro Center

 At Metro Center we begin with all of our GObject-based C libraries.

-Think of yourself as a GObject-based C library: you want to get some excitement based runtime at Wheaton since it's easy for us to be excited by the escalators if we're actually on them.
+A GObject is a language-indendent expression of Object Oriented Programming (OOP) concepts.
+OOP concepts aren't built into C but you can implement them, so it becomes an API of sorts.
+From there we can write in C using GObject that will translate into whatever language you'd like to work in, which from there it'll use whatever is supported (e.g. classes in Java).

+Think of yourself as one of the many GObject-based C libraries: the Wheaton escalators all the way out in Silver Spring, Maryland can't directly access and import us (library/classes) nor any of our unique things (classes) about us, without some middleware!

-In my case I'd have *avi.h* and *avi.c* based from [GObject boiler plate code](https://developer.gnome.org/gobject/unstable/howto-gobject.html) with all of the library sources, [GType's](https://developer.gnome.org/gobject/stable/gobject-Type-Information.html), [GTK-Doc](https://developer.gnome.org/gtk-doc-manual/) comments on all the unique things about me (classes) outside of the boilerplate.
+To step back for a second in my case I'd have *avi.h* and *avi.c* in my Avi library based from [GObject boiler plate code](https://developer.gnome.org/gobject/unstable/howto-gobject.html) with all of the library sources, [GType's](https://developer.gnome.org/gobject/stable/gobject-Type-Information.html), [GTK-Doc](https://developer.gnome.org/gtk-doc-manual/) comments on each of the unique things whether functions, properties, and so on outside of the boilerplate.

-Inside of *avi.c* and *avi.h* I'd have an *Avi* class that has a property *fav_train_series*, aka my favourite train car series (the 7000-series!) and in a method such as *say_fav_series* have it return *fav_train_series*.
+Inside of *avi.c* and *avi.h* my *Avi* class has a property *fav_train_series*, aka whatever my favourite train car series is (the 7000-series!) and in a method somewhere such as *say_fav_series* it would return *fav_train_series*.

 *Note: This and the following for the rest should all be assumed to be pseudocode for all I know unless stated otherwise.
 I have not tested these samples.
-Personal comments from me will be after a 🐰 emoji.
-Might make an actual repo for fun at some point huzzah.*
+Personal comments from me will be after a 🐰 emoji.*

-To initialise the class (original code from the [g_object_class_install_properties() function](https://developer.gnome.org/gobject/stable/gobject-The-Base-Object-Type.html#g-object-class-install-properties) and [g_type_class_add_private()](https://developer.gnome.org/gobject/stable/gobject-Type-Information.html#g-type-class-add-private) documentation and following [Reimer's](http://helgo.net/simon/introspection-tutorial/stepone.xhtml) guide):
+To initialise my Avi class (original code from the [g_object_class_install_properties() function](https://developer.gnome.org/gobject/stable/gobject-The-Base-Object-Type.html#g-object-class-install-properties) and [g_type_class_add_private()](https://developer.gnome.org/gobject/stable/gobject-Type-Information.html#g-type-class-add-private) documentation and following [Reimer's](http://helgo.net/simon/introspection-tutorial/stepone.xhtml) guide):

 ```
 static void